Digitalswede/ADS_2021/README.md

   - #9 (created the presentation)

-  I belive I gave more presentations than most other group members, but this did not bother me, they were quite fun and interesting to do.
+  I belive I gave more presentations than most other group members, but this did not bother me as they were quite fun and interesting to do.

 </details>